 3. Action plan

 The action plan should include a detailed description of each of the planned project activities.
-Explain how each activity envisaged in this plan relates to the problems/needs defined as priorities and helps achieve the project’s objectives.
+The activities envisaged in this plan should relate to the problems/needs defined as priorities and help achieve the project’s objectives.

 Make sure that the activities are sufficiently detailed to estimate the resources required.
 If technical support (external expertise, training, etc.) is needed to implement some activities, please indicate what would be required.